Who We Are

 We believe that our approach to a holistic model of care will lay the foundation for moving each family in a positive and healthy direction as they learn to live together without their loved one.
 It can no longer be the norm that just one or two members of the family have support; every family member MUST have access to support options that have their specific needs and comfort in mind.
 We provide compassionate and tailored resources and programs that are specific to each family member.
 Additionally, we work tirelessly to bring awareness to schools, communities, and organizations to make sure families receive compassionate and appropriate support in all settings.

 Our Youth Program is an enhancement to an already well-known youth program we proudly acquired in 2020 formerly known as Fairview's Youth Grief Services (read article HERE.)
 This 20+ year proven program served hundreds of youth annually, ages 4-17, through a 6-week grief support series and summer camps through Camp Erin.
 We intend to continue with these supports while enhancing this program to include monthly grief support groups, professional grief and trauma counseling, summer activities, grief retreats and other peer-based events that provide connection to others who have experienced a similar loss.
 We view this connection as one of the most important emotional aspects of our model of care; knowing that there are others who understand can help diminish the level of isolation one typically feels.

-For adults, we offer a more in-depth level of support because we understand that the impact of grief can bring additional stressors of legal and financial issues.
+For adults, we offer a more in-depth level of support because we understand that the impact of grief can bring additional stress of legal and financial issues.
 Aside from providing grief support options, we provide free consultations with insurance agents, real estate attorneys, and financial advisers.
 We offer assistance in some of the overwhelming logistics like memorializing social media accounts or filing social security.
 Additionally, we help to provide grocery cards, pre-made meals, and many other forms of personalized support through our Embrace-A-Family program.